Percy Chapman: Tour of Australia 1928–29

-Chapman's team won the second Test comfortably after scoring 636 in their first innings, the highest team total in Tests at that time.
-In the third Test, England began the fourth innings requiring 332 to win on a rain-damaged pitch, a task critics believed impossible.
+Chapman's team won the second Test comfortably after scoring 636 in their first innings, the highest team total in Tests at that time.Lemmon, p.
+85. In the third Test, England began the fourth innings requiring 332 to win on a rain-damaged pitch, a task critics believed impossible.
 A large opening partnership from Hobbs and Sutcliffe gave England a chance, and Hobbs sent a message to the England dressing room suggesting a tactical change in the batting order.
 But the team could not find Chapman, who according to Percy Fender, in attendance as a journalist, spent most of his time socialising with guests in the Ladies' Stand.
 Consequently, the team followed Hobbs' plan without the approval of the captain.
 England's batsmen took the total to within 14 of victory when the fourth wicket fell.
 Chapman came in and batted in an unusual way; after attempting some big shots, he played ultra-defensively, possibly in an attempt to allow Patsy Hendren to reach fifty runs before England won.
 Hendren was out soon after, then Chapman tried to hit a six and was caught.
 The batsmen continued to play recklessly and a further wicket fell to a run out.
 Douglas describes the end of the match: "Meanwhile, [England batsman George Geary] was quite unruffled by the sudden upsets.
 He wound up for the next delivery and thumped it through mid-on for 4, bellowing, 'Dammit, we've done 'em!'
 It was an appropriate way for a side under Chapman to win the Ashes."
 England's victory in the third Test ensured the Ashes were retained, and the team also won the fourth Test to take a 4–0 lead in the series.

 Up to this time, Chapman had enjoyed a harmonious relationship with the Australian crowds.
 However, in the match against Victoria which followed the fourth Test, the crowd barracked the MCC team when Chapman brought on Harold Larwood, a fast bowler, to bowl against Bert Ironmonger, the number eleven, a tactic regarded as unsporting.
 As the team returned to the pavilion, Chapman was insulted by members of the crowd in the midst of a minor scuffle.
 Possibly influenced by these events, he withdrew from the final Test; illness and his poor form may also have been factors.
 According to Lemmon, it was suggested in later years that Chapman did not play owing to his heavy drinking.
 In his absence, Australia won the fifth Test.
 After the fifth day of play and having played both his innings, Jardine left to catch a boat to India, for reasons which are unclear, and Chapman acted as his substitute in the field.
 Douglas notes that it looked like England "were trying to pull a fast one by picking their strongest batting side (which meant dropping Chapman) without weakening the fielding (since Chapman was Jardine's substitute)."
 The Australians agreed to the substitution on the condition that Chapman did not field near the batsmen.